 In days gone by the brightness of candles was important as they were the only source of light.
 Today, candles create ambience and sensory experiences in modern-day homes which is more important than the light they create.
-A flickering flame of a candle can be mesmerising, and the soft glow of the light can create a warm and inviting atmosphere.
-Finally, the sound of the crackling wood wick candle can be calming and peaceful, helping to create a sense of tranquility.
+Candles are about 12 lumen in brightness, here are some examples of the lumen output of common modern-day equipment:

 The word "lumen" comes from the Latin word "lumen", which means "light".
 The word lumen is related to other words in the English language that have to do with light, such as "luminary," "luminous," and "luna."
 Lumen was officially adopted as a unit of the International System of Units (SI) in 1948.

-A Candle Chandler? - "a handmade maker and seller of tallow, wax candles, and also usually soap".
-A chandlery was originally the office in a wealthy medieval household responsible for wax, candles and soaps as well as the room in which the candles were kept.
+A Candle Chandler? - "a maker and seller of tallow, wax candles, and also usually soap".

-We are a modern-day handmade candle chandler, hand pouring soy wax candles using traditional methods and skills but also other fragrance items such as reed diffusers, tealights and wax melts.
+We are a modern-day candle chandler, hand pouring soy wax candles using traditional methods and skills but also other fragrance items such as reed diffusers and wax melts.
 Our eco-friendly candles are made from sustainable and renewable plant-based candle waxes.

 Located in Pembrokeshire Wales, our ethos is defined in the three words...